joshuavadala113/advanced-keylogger/README.md

-# Advanced Keylogger (For Educational Purposes Only)
+# Simple Keylogger (For Educational Purposes Only)

 ⚠️ **DISCLAIMER**
 This keylogger is designed purely for cybersecurity **education and ethical testing only**.